-The day passed pretty fast, discussing about the pre-wedding photos with my fiancée on Whatsapp, listening to the radio, exercising… For lunch I had the same tofu & noodles meal I had a couple days ago.
+The day passed pretty fast, discussing about the pre-wedding photos with my fiancée on Whatsapp, listening to the radio, exercising… For lunch, I had the same tofu & noodles meal I had a couple of days ago.
 I guess we can say my appetite was good, I finished everything.

 SHN, Day 8 – Saturday 3 October 2020

 Bad news: another box of noodles for breakfast.
 These looked a little better than the ones I got last time, but still, not really my cup of tea.
 Luckily I have some Frosties (and an apple).

 The weather was rather sunny today, and I have to admit that when it is the case it is harder not to think of all the nice things I could have done outside.
 Especially knowing that my fiancée was going out!
 But it’s OK, I just stick to my little routine and my little life inside y hotel room, and time passes quickly.

 I have watched TV a bit more than usual today, mostly the movie channels.
 I also worked on blog-related stuff and did some exercise.

 My appetite is still good, I have finished all my lunch and dinner.
 Lunch was pieces of fried chicken with rice, and dinner was more western style with penne.
 Not too bad honestly.